Documenting architecture models using ArchiMate

 Any documentation entered in the properties for the groupings will be extracted (representing its section text).
 The script generates an image for each Reference View it finds inside the groupings.

-Please have a look at the free ArchiMate Documentation PDF for full details and the script which is in GitHub.
+Please have a look at the free ArchiMate Documentation PDF

 The ArchiMate notation allows for a large combination of concepts and relationships to be able to express what we need for full Enterprise Architecture modelling.
 However, a lot of organisations don’t initially need all this and it is sometime useful to semi-restrict what is expected.
 This paper defines a way of achieving this using the excellent Archi® modelling tool and its jArchi scripting language.